S-ctrl172/S-ctrl172/README.md

 ### Hi there 👋

-My name is Shubham Das and I'm pursuing In B.Tech CSE from BRainware UNiversity.
+My name is Shubham Das and I'm pursuing In B.Tech CSE from Brainware University.
 I want to a Software Developer Engineer.